 If you’re using 300 gallons of water on average costs around $220 a month.
 This is a huge amount and it’s important to try frugal living tips to save money on the water bills.

 102. Check your pipes for leakage

 From the above graph, you can see that 12% of water leaks through pipes and faucets.
 Which is a huge waste of water.
 What you can do is check all of your pipes including inside the home and the ones that you use for watering garden plants.

-And if you’re successful at doing this, you can save $26 a month on using 300 gallons of water each day.
-Which is a big saving when it comes to yearly.
+And if you’re successful at doing this, you can save $26 a month by using 300 gallons of water each day.
+Which is a significant saving when it comes to yearly.